Aliases for NR5A1 Gene

 GeneCards Summary for NR5A1 Gene

-NR5A1 (Nuclear Receptor Subfamily 5, Group A, Member 1) is a Protein Coding gene.
-Diseases associated with NR5A1 include premature ovarian failure 7 and spermatogenic failure 8.
-Among its related pathways are Oct4 in Mammalian ESC Pluripotency and Wnt signaling pathway (KEGG).
-GO annotations related to this gene include sequence-specific DNA binding and phospholipid binding.
-An important paralog of this gene is NR6A1.
+NR5A1 (Nuclear Receptor Subfamily 5 Group A Member 1) is a Protein Coding gene.
+Diseases associated with NR5A1 include 46,Xy Sex Reversal 3 and 46,Xx Sex Reversal 4.
+Among its related pathways are Transcriptional regulation of pluripotent stem cells and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is NR5A2.

 Transcriptional activator.
-Seems to be essential for sexual differentiation and formation of the primary steroidogenic tissues.
+Essential for sexual differentiation and formation of the primary steroidogenic tissues (PubMed:27378692).
 Binds to the Ad4 site found in the promoter region of steroidogenic P450 genes such as CYP11A, CYP11B and CYP21B.
 Also regulates the AMH/Muellerian inhibiting substance gene as well as the AHCH and STAR genes.
-5-YCAAGGYC-3 and 5-RRAGGTCA-3 are the consensus sequences for the recognition by NR5A1.
-The SFPQ-NONO-NR5A1 complex binds to the CYP17 promoter and regulates basal and cAMP-dependent transcriptional avtivity.
+5'-YCAAGGYC-3' and 5'-RRAGGTCA-3' are the consensus sequences for the recognition by NR5A1 (PubMed:27378692).
+The SFPQ-NONO-NR5A1 complex binds to the CYP17 promoter and regulates basal and cAMP-dependent transcriptional activity.
 Binds phosphatidylcholine (By similarity).
 Binds phospholipids with a phosphatidylinositol (PI) headgroup, in particular PI(3,4)P2 and PI(3,4,5)P3.
 Activated by the phosphorylation of NR5A1 by HIPK3 leading to increased steroidogenic gene expression upon cAMP signaling pathway stimulation.